Top 7 Durable Synthetic Insulated Backpacking Jackets in Canada — 2026

 Frequently Asked Questions

-Arc'teryx Proton Hoody features: Breathable, low-bulk Core-synthetic insulation that manages moisture during high-output backpacking, Stretchy, abrasion-resistant face fabric with DWR treatment for pack-friendly durability, Active/athletic cut with helmet/hood compatibility and trim, zippered pockets for layering use.
+Arc'teryx Proton Hoody uses breathable, low-bulk Core-synthetic insulation that manages moisture during high-output backpacking, paired with a stretchy, abrasion-resistant face fabric with DWR treatment; rating is 4.5.

 Conclusion